 Integrated programs and tools – and an evolution in roles

 A future building on cognitive computing is all well and good – but how do we more effectively nurture and close leads?

 Conversica offered well-grounded insights into this problem plus some solutions.
-They shared their Sales Effectiveness Report on Lead Follow-up (fill out form to download) – a data-rich survey that highlighted how much more work most of us have in front of us so that we’re not squandering our leadgen efforts.
-Their tools provide a missing link between marketing automation and sales automation, with AI-based personalization of messaging and tuning to stage of sales cycle and demonstrated interest – with genuine and timely follow-up.
+They shared their Sales Effectiveness Report on Lead Follow-up (fill out the form to download) – a data-rich survey that highlighted how much more work most of us have in front of us so that we’re not squandering our lead gen efforts.
+Their tools provide a missing link between marketing automation and sales automation, with AI-based personalization of messaging and tuning to stage of the sales cycle and demonstrated interest – with genuine and timely follow-up.
 Worth checking out.